WrestleMania I: Preliminary matches

-The first match was between Tito Santana and The Executioner (Buddy Rose).
-Santana won the match after applying a figure four leglock on The Executioner, which was a shot at current Intercontinental Champion Greg Valentine, as the figure four was his finishing move The first WrestleMania match ended in submission.
+The opening match was between Tito Santana and The Executioner (Buddy Rose).
+Santana won the match by submission after applying a figure four leglock on The Executioner, which was a shot at current Intercontinental Champion Greg Valentine, as the figure four was his finishing move.

-Following the fight, King Kong Bundy (accompanied by Jimmy Hart) and Special Delivery Jones made their way to the ring.
+Following the opening match, King Kong Bundy (accompanied by Jimmy Hart) and Special Delivery Jones made their way to the ring.
 After crushing Jones against the turnbuckle and executing a big splash, Bundy won the match.
-The WWF's official time for the match is a then-record time of nine seconds (a record since surpassed by The Rock defeating Erick Rowan at WrestleMania 32), although the match lasted 24 seconds.
+The WWF's official time for the match is a then-record time of 9 seconds (a record since surpassed by The Rock defeating Erick Rowan at WrestleMania 32), although the match actually lasted 24 seconds.

 The next match was between Ricky Steamboat and Matt Borne.
 Steamboat took the early advantage in the match-up, until Borne flipped him over and slammed him to the mat using a belly-to-belly suplex.
 After performing a flying crossbody, Steamboat pinned Borne for the win.

 After the match ended, David Sammartino, accompanied by his father Bruno Sammartino, and Brutus Beefcake, accompanied by Johnny Valiant, made their way to the ring.
 The action favoured both contestants, as each wrestler alternated having the advantage.
 After Beefcake threw David Sammartino out of the ring, Valiant lifted him and slammed him to the cement floor.
 He then pushed Sammartino back into the ring before being attacked by Bruno.
 A short while later, all four men began fighting in the ring, and the match ended in a no-contest.